DotCom Therapy raises $13M to provide therapy for kids, in and out of school – TechCrunch

 DotCom Therapy does have general research backing the idea that online speech and occupational therapy for kids works.
 One systematic review of seven studies on telehealth-delivered speech and language therapy made significant improvements in children’s language skills that were comparable to in-person therapy — though the research is still limited.

-In general, a lack of platform specific validation has common critique for other mental-health telemedicine companies.
+In general, a lack of platform-specific validation has common critique for other mental-health telemedicine companies.
 DotCom Therapy has released white papers suggesting children have benefited from their teletherapy program.
 However, Robinson didn’t disclose any additional ongoing validation studies focused specifically on DotCom’s service.

-Instead she notes that the company has worked with two advisors Andre Ostrovsky, a former chief medical officer of Medicaid and Colleen Kraft, a past president of the American Academy of Pediatrics, to develop and track outcome metrics for each service.
+Instead she notes that the company has worked with two advisors, Andrey Ostrovsky, a former chief medical officer of Medicaid and Colleen Kraft, a past president of the American Academy of Pediatrics, to develop and track outcome metrics for each service.

-“This will include DSM-5 cross cutting measures, ASHA’s functional communication metrics & proprietary occupational therapy outcomes generated from a team of occupational therapists from masters to doctorate level,” says Robinson.
+“This will include DSM-5 cross cutting measures, ASHA’s functional communication metrics and proprietary occupational therapy outcomes generated from a team of occupational therapists from masters to doctorate level,” says Robinson.

-On the business side, DotCom’s current school district based approach is a multifaceted process – it takes more than just downloading an app.
+On the business side, DotCom’s current school district-based approach is a multifaceted process — it takes more than just downloading an app.
 In one sense, they provide a service rather than just a platform.

 DotCom Therapy aims to become embedded within school districts the company works with.
 If a school has about 150 students that require speech therapy, for instance, DotCom Therapy will determine how many therapists they believe a school might need.